Further on Rustbelt

 Other people have wistfully remarked that if we moved the time limits out by a few years we could include another ten poets.
 Yes, there is no particular moment to end at.
 But if you have fewer poets you have more focus.

-Just want to emphasise that people who made a debut before 1980 cannot be in this anthology & criticism about not including people who had books out in 1972 are Simply Irrelevant.
+Just want to emphasise that people who made a debut before 1980 cannot be in this anthology & criticisms about not including people who had books out in 1972 are Simply Irrelevant.
 Do try to read the framework before reacting.

 One contributor wrote to us saying that Robert Hampson had demolished the idea of a generation.
 This is a bit problematic, given that we are producing a generational anthology.
 “This essay considers the use of the term ‘generations’ in the public discourse of poetry during the period 1960 to 2010.”
 It is part of a book edited by Wolfgang Görtschacher and David Malcolm, costing hundreds if not thousands of euros, aimed at university libraries.
 Robert is sceptical about the media brouhaha around some marketing exercises using “generation” in their branding.
 This isn’t a threat to the validity of our book.
 The shared factor for the poets is being pushed out of the limelight by various cultural forces, so that the material in the book will be unfamiliar to most readers.
-This argrument remains convincing even if some “generations” of mostly dull and conventional poets turn out to be dull and conventional.
+This argument remains convincing even if some “generations” of mostly dull and conventional poets turn out to be dull and conventional.
 He talks about “Oedipal struggles” whereby young poets theoretically are oppressed by their elders and fight to break out of their grip and find a new and unruined living space.
 He sees these as largely fake stories designed to exploit the boredom of readers with the existing cultural offer.
 The NewGens, he implies, are equipped to create boredom and frustration on a big scale, and the mainstream has rejected all the interesting innovations of the last 50 years in order to remain palatable to a conservative market.
 The Underground poets who emerged after 1980 did not, by all accounts, seek to destroy and erase the Underground that was flourishing in the 1970s.

 Comments